 Working Phenomenologically

 Working phenomenologically means beginning with the experience itself - the phenomenon - before we reach for explanation.
-The phenomenon is an experience before we put words to it, such as a tightening in the chest, a sudden drop in the stomach, a sense of shrinking, a fog, feeling small etc. Rather than going straight to ‘why’ this is happening, we stay with ‘how’ it is happening.
+The phenomenon is an experience before we put words to it, such as a tightening in the chest, a sudden drop in the stomach, a sense of shrinking, a fog, feeling small etc. Sometimes rather than going straight to ‘why’ this is happening, we stay with ‘how’ it is happening.
 We slow the moment down and describe its texture, pace and atmosphere.
 What does this experience feel like from the inside?
 How does it shift?
 What does it do to our sense of ourselves, or the room around us?

 This descriptive attention keeps us close to the experience itself before it is processed and labelled.
 Our culture pushes us to reduce experience to categories and neat stories.
 Working phenomenologically resists that.
 It treats experience as something alive and layered, worthy of being met on its own terms.
 By describing we give space for meaning to emerge from within the experience rather than being imposed from the outside.
 This matters because when we feel met in the specificity of our experience something often softens and clarity arises.
 We begin to recognise our own patterns, rhythms and truths - not the ones we think we should have.